chassisml/chassis/docs/docs/index.md

 )
 ```

-### Serve your model from where you run containers
+###Serve your models locally or on your model inferencing platform of choice

 <div id="logos-container">
   <div class="logo-box1"><img src="images/docker.png" ></div>